Skip to main content

 Note

 UPDATE (November 2025): Since writing this post, I’ve migrated from Hugo to Astro with the Erudite theme.
-Why?
-Pure curiosity and the desire to explore different static site generators.
-The principles and benefits I discuss here remain the same—static sites are still the way to go for content-focused websites.
-I’ll share my Astro experience in an upcoming post if you want!
+The principles here still apply — static sites are still the right call for content-focused websites.

 WordPress Vulnerabilities